circlefin/malachite/Docs/architecture/adr-001-architecture.md

     fn new_precommit(round: Round, value_id: Option<ValueId<Self>>) -> Self::Vote;
 }
 ```

 Note:
 - TBD: we should figure out where to put `broadcast_message(), start_timer()`
+    - @romac: Likely outside of the `Executor`, so left up to the runtime which drives the executor.

 #### Consensus Executor

 ##### Data Structures

 The Consensus Executor is concerned with running the consensus algorithm for a single height.
 It is therefore initialized with the height once and the instance is destroyed once a value for that height has been decided.
 Other parameters are required during initialization and operation as described below.